elastic/kibana/rfcs/text/0014_notification_service.md

 but it leads to duplicating notification messages.

 Stale notifications and their states must be removed from the storage.
-There should be a dedicated task performing look up through the storage to remove notifications with *expired_at* > the current timestamp.
+There should be a dedicated task performing look up through the storage to remove notifications with *expire_at* > the current timestamp.

 Data are stored in the hidden system index to prevent accidental access by a random user.
 We don’t expect notifications to contain sensitive information.